intjelic/python-sfml/doc/sphinx/source/installation.rst

       * pysfml2-examples

-   Once example packages are installed you may want to launch them to see if the library works well with your graphic card.
+   Once example packages are installed you may want to launch them to see if the library works well with your graphics card.
 To do that
    just run the following commands. ::

       sfml2-sound # will run the example 'sound'